tomrobin-teschner/dotify/README.md

 ![Example1](images/example2.png)

-We may further wish to surpress clutter by only printing strings that contain keywords.
+We may further wish to suppress clutter by only printing strings that contain keywords.
 We use the `-k` command line argument for this.
 Thus, our command becomes

 ```bash